 The assessment of material uncertainties related to events and circumstances that may cast significant doubt on the Company's ability to continue as a going concern involves significant judgement.
-In making this assessment, management considers all relevant information, as described in Note 2 of the Financial Statements.
+In making this assessment, management considers all relevant information, as described in Note 2 of the unaudited condensed consolidated interim financial statements.